ppomes/r10k_sample/modules/apache/README.md

 ### htaccess

-To define a .htacces file:
+To define a .htaccess file:

 ```
 apache::htaccess{'htaccess':